 The Journal of Egyptian Archaeology is a leading international journal for the publication of Egyptological research.
-The journal publishes peer reviewed scholarly articles (main articles and brief communications), fieldwork reports, and reviews of Egyptological books.
-It is published twice a year.
+The journal publishes peer reviewed scholarly articles (main articles, including fieldwork reports, and brief communications), and reviews of Egyptological books.

 This Journal is a member of the Committee on Publication Ethics

 Please read the guidelines below then visit the Journal’s submission site http://mc.manuscriptcentral.com/ega to upload your manuscript.
 Please do also consult the JEA style guide.
 Please note that manuscripts not conforming to these guidelines may be returned.